Sarees For Women

 Here are some of the most coveted saree styles that every woman must have in her wardrobe.

-- The Bengali Sarees - Bengal is known for its culture of Sarees and saree draping.
+Bengal is known for its culture of Sarees and saree draping.
 When in Bengal, every time is Saree Time!
 Due to the usually hot climate, the variety of Bengal Sarees usually comes in light materials of Cotton and Silk, with light patterns and solid colours.
-Some of the famous Bengal Sarees are -
+Some Of The Famous Bengal Sarees Are As Follows:

-3. The Bandhani Saree - Are you looking for something to perk up your style statement?
+Are you looking for something to perk up your style statement?
 Add a dash of liveliness to the festive season with the colours of Gujarat and Rajasthan.
 Bandhani is the traditional tie and dye style of saree making, most prevalent in the Western parts of India.
-Bandhani or Bandhej Sarees are often ornate with Zari work and other designs of block printing, pinching, etc. These sarees give a simplistic look to the wearer and are a pure pleasure to look at.
+Bandhani or Bandhej Sarees are often ornate with Zari work and other designs of block printing, pinching, etc. These sarees give an simplistic look to the wearer and are a pure pleasure to look at.

 Here is a guide to choosing the best of sarees that match your standards in queenliness.